icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 Test group: [rdapResponseProfile_2_3_1_1_Validation]

-The following steps should be used to test the RDAP protocol section 2.3.1.1 of the RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 2.3.1.1 of the RDAP Response Profile 2.1:

 1. Validate that an _eventAction_ of type "registration" exists in the topmost events structure.
 ```json